sweet-spr18/feasta/phase1/README.md

     * aggregate event ratings by food type
   * otherwise, see the message "Analytics is only available if you have hosted more than 5 events"
   * click Back to get back to Home page
-* in the Side Menu, click on "Change my Preferences" and get taken to a screen:
+* in the Side Menu, click on "Set My Preferences" and get taken to a screen:
   * check boxes: Vegetarian, Pizza, Italian, Mexican, Asian, American, Donuts/Cookies/Bagels/Hot Chocolate
   * click Save or Cancel to get back to Side Menu
 * in the Side Menu, click on "Log out" and a message pops up asking "Are you sure you want to log out?"